2018 I was selected by curator Ditte Hammerstrøm for MINDCRAFT18 among 15 great danish artist/designers

 The chosen focus of MINDCRAFT18 is on the essence of the work with design and craft.

 In ‘Follow Me’, Koshenkova turns the pliable and sturdy material of rope into hard, transparent, breakable glass.
 Conceptually, she sets out to explore and convey phenomena that contain a similar inner tension and paradox, such as life and death, freedom and control.
 A rope may spark associations to death, for example the hangman’s rope, but it can also be a lifeline or the safe escape from a burning building.
 A specific source of inspiration is the traditional Japanese sexual bondage practice Shibari, where rope represents the paradoxical notion of seeking freedom and release through trust, submission and restraint.

 Maria Koshenkova invites the viewer to walk alongside the object – to follow it.
 Not the way we follow something on Instagram, Facebook or other social media, but physically, in real life.
 The ‘cire perdue’ technique itself emphasizes the real-life, human touch by not creating a perfect replica but adding a degree of imprecision.

 Glass sculpture made using the classic technique ‘cire perdue’, lost-wax casting.
 In a complex process involving multiple castings.

 Each object Approx. L 100 x T 20 x W 45 cm . composed together 400 cm X 100 cm x 200 cm

-I want to investigate the concept of freedom and to examine the conflict between the extreme materialism and fragility which glass represents .
+I want to investigate the concept of freedom and the conflict between extreme materialism and fragility which glass represents.

-Technically I used the real rope as a model and needed to burn it out first in order to fill the mold with glass. (to destroy in order to create.)
+Technically I sculpted from real rope and burned it out to fill the mold with glass.

 Photo Credit: Kurt Rodahl Hoppe